TnmyB/remove/README.md

 ## Intention

-Remove 'oggy', and let others be happy.
+Remove all elements that starts with 'oggy' in a List of strings.

 ## Method

-The code removes any sting which stars with 'oggy'.
+The code can be modified to remove any element.